ROA-BEV: 2D Region-Oriented Attention for BEV-based 3D Object Detection: Related Work

 \subsection{Large Kernel Network}

-In the domain of computer vision, Transformer-based models, including Vision Transformer (ViT) \cite{vit_advancing}, Swin Transformer \cite{swin}, and Pyramid Transformer \cite{pt}, have garnered considerable attention.
+In the domain of computer vision, transformer-based models, such as Swin Transformer \cite{swin} has garnered considerable attention.
 Their success can be attributed to their extensive receptive fields, as evidenced by numerous studies.
-Recently, convolutional networks featuring carefully designs large receptive fields have emerged as formidable competitors to Transformer-based models.
+Recently, convolutional networks featuring carefully designs large receptive fields have emerged as formidable competitors to transformer-based models.
 For instance, ConvNeXt \cite{convnet} leverages 7×7 depth-wise convolutions, achieving notable performance enhancements in downstream tasks.
-Similarly, RepLKNet \cite{replknet} utilizes a 31×31 convolutional kernel, demonstrating impressive results.
-Further advancements have been made by SLaK \cite{slak}, which expands the kernel size to 51×51 through innovative techniques such as kernel decomposition and sparse groups.
 In this paper, we utilize the large kernel to increase the receptive field to generate accurate regions for objects in camera views, especially for large objects, such as trucks.